-We installed a fresh copy of VMware vSphere 4 on the Cisco UCS B200 M1 Blade Server.
+We installed a fresh copy of VMware vSphere 4 (which we also refer to as ESX 4) on the test server.

-Installing VMware vSphere 4 on the host
+Installing VMware ESX 4 on the host

-- 1. Insert the vSphere DVD, and restart the computer. - 2.
-To start vSphere in graphical mode, press Enter. - 3.
+- 1. Insert the ESX DVD, and restart the computer. - 2.
+To start ESX in graphical mode, press Enter. - 3.
 On the Welcome screen, click Next. - 4.
 Click the checkbox to accept the terms of the license agreement, and click Next. - 5.
 Accept the default keyboard layout, and click Next. - 6.
 On the Custom Drivers screen, choose No to install custom drivers, and click Next. - 7.
 You will receive a warning if you chose No. Click Yes to proceed.
 Drivers will load at this point. - 8.
 Click Next. - 9.
 Enter your serial number now, or choose to enter one later.
 Click Next. - 10.
 On the Network Configuration screen, choose the NIC that you will use for system tasks and for the client/server test traffic.
 Click Next. - 11.
 On the next Network Configuration screen, set your IP addressing information, subnet mask, DNS, and hostname.
 Click Next. - 12.
 On the Setup Type screen, choose standard setup. - 13.
-Select the virtual disk you wish to install vSphere on, and click Next. - 14.
+Select the virtual disk you wish to install ESX on, and click Next. - 14.
 On the Data Loss warning screen, click OK. - 15.
 On the Time Zone Settings screen, choose your appropriate time zone, and click Next. - 16.
-On the Date and Time screen, modify the date and time as you wish, and click Next. - 17.
-Assign a root password for vSphere.
+On the Date and Time screen, modify the date and time as you wish, and click Next.

+- 17. Assign a root password for ESX.
 Optionally, add additional users if you wish, and click Next. - 18.
 On the Summary screen, click Next to install. - 19.
 When the installation is complete, click Next. - 20.
 Click Finish to reboot the system.